Heritage Property Tax Rebate

 If you are already enrolled in the program, you must provide an annual renewal form, together with the supporting documentation, to continue to receive the heritage property tax rebate.

-Town of Whitby Planning Department
+Town of Whitby Planning and Development Department

 575 Rossland Rd E